logo

 Herd

 • The farm implemented a cross breeding policy six years ago which now means the herd is 70% cross-bred and 30% Friesian.
 The breed change was part of a programme to target rising not in calf rates which got as high as 19%.
-After six years the not in calf rate is down to 11%.
-The target now is on achieving a less than 10% empty rate from a 12 week mating.
+After seven years the not in calf rate is 11-13%.
+The target now is on achieving a less than 10% empty rate from an 11 week mating.

-• First calvers and thinner younger cows are milked once a day from late February/early March to protect body condition.
+• First calvers and thinner younger cows are milked once a day from late March/early April to protect body condition.

 People, health and safety